researchplanninginc/NOAA-SCAT-Standard/NOAA_Draft_SCAT_Data_Standard.md

 ![Figure 6](https://github.com/researchplanninginc/NOAA-SCAT-Standard/blob/master/graphics/topo_fig4.png?raw=true)

-**Figure 6.** All polygonal shoreline features may have interior holes, but multipart polygonal features may not have parts contained within interior holes within themselves.
+**Figure 6.** All polygonal shoreline features may have interior holes, but multipart polygonal features may not have parts contained within interior holes (i.e., cannot have an "island" within a hole).

 All of these relationships are enforceable and testable in most commercial or open-source vector-based GIS, spatially enabled database software packages, or topology libraries including ArcGIS, Quantum GIS, Oracle Spatial, PostGIS, Java Topology Suite (JTS), and others.